Health Care Professional Information

 Sea cucumber is used in Chinese medicine to increase longevity, but there are no clinical data to support this use.

-Although Sea cucumber in Chinese medicine used to treat impotence, there are no clinical data to support this use.
+Although Sea cucumber in Chinese medicine used to treat impotence, there are no clinical data to back this use.

 - Joint Pain